 With the help of the break statement, I can run the executable file 10L05.exe and only obtain the output of the selected case:

-Please enter a single digit for a day (within the range of 1 to 7):
+(within the range of 1 to 7):